-Therefore, to answer the question, when Mary and Joseph did get married then they would have produced bloodstained sheets in theory.
-However, this might not have been the case from a medical perspective.
-No data for their marriage is given.
-We do know that there was quiet ridicule about Jesus as being a bastard (See John 8:41).
-This evidently followed him his entire life.
-He was accused of being conceived out of wedlock.
-It appears that some might have believed that Jesus was not really Joseph’s earthly father and that Mary had sex with someone else before here betrothal to Joseph or perhaps afterwards if that were possible.
+Therefore, to answer the question, when Mary and Joseph did get married then they would have produced bloodstained sheets in theory.?
+However, this might not have been the case from a medical perspective.?
+No data for their marriage is given.?
+We do know that there was quiet ridicule about Jesus as being a bastard (See John?8:41).?
+This evidently followed him his entire life.?
+He was accused of being conceived out of wedlock.?
+It appears that some might have believed that Jesus was not really Joseph?s earthly father and that Mary had sex with someone else before her betrothal to Joseph or perhaps afterward if that were possible.

-The answer to all of the below questions are contained in the text of this lesson.
-Feel free to contact me if you have any questions or need clarification (email@example.com).
+The answer to all of the below questions is contained in the text of this lesson.
+Feel free to contact me if you have any questions or need clarification (firstname.lastname@example.org).

-- What other Gospel contains the genealogy of Jesus Christ?
+- Which of the other Gospel contains the genealogy of Jesus Christ?